-Memory Work: Learn the names of the Books of the Old Testament.
+Memory Work: If you are teaching a number of Old Testaments stories then you might use the time to teach the names of the Books of the Old Testament.

 Unlike his evil grandfather and father, King Josiah tried to lead the people of Judah back to God.
 When he ordered the temple of the Lord cleaned and repaired, the high priest found the Book of the Law that had been lost and forgotten.
 Convicted by the words in the book, Josiah gathered all of the people together and read the Book of the Law to them.
 For the first time in hundreds of years, God’s people celebrated the Passover according to God’s law.
 Although the Word of God had been in the temple all along, it had not been read.